Semi-infinite highest weight categories: Generalizations of quasi-hereditary algebras

-\begin{theorem} Let $A$ be an upper finite (resp., essentially finite) based stratified algebra as in Definition~\ref{strawberries}.
-For $b \in \B$, the standard module $\Delta(b)$ has a unique irreducible quotient denoted $L(b)$.
-The modules $\{L(b)\:|\:b \in \B\}$ give a complete set of pairwise inequivalent irreducible $A$-modules.
-Moreover, $\R:=A\lfdlmod$ (resp., $\R := A\fdlmod$) is an upper finite (resp., essentially finite) fully stratified category with stratification $\rho:\B\rightarrow\Lambda$.
-Its standard, proper standard, costandard and proper costandard objects are as defined by (\ref{cellmodules1}--\ref{cellmodules2}). \end{theorem}
+\begin{theorem}[Fully stratified categories from based stratified algebras] Let $A$ be a finite (resp., upper finite, resp., essentially finite) based stratified algebra as above.
+The modules give a full set of pairwise inequivalent irreducible left $A$-modules.
+Moreover, $\R := A\fdlmod$ (resp., $\R:=A\lfdlmod$, resp., $\R := A\fdlmod$) is a finite (resp., upper finite, resp., essentially finite) fully stratified category with stratification $(\B,L,\rho,\Lambda,\leq)$ with strata $\R_\lambda := A_\lambda\fdlmod$.
+If $A$ is symmetrically based with anti-involution $\sigma$ then $?^\sigmadual:\R\rightarrow\R$ is a Chevalley duality of $\R$ in the sense of Definition~\ref{chevinvdef}. \end{theorem}